-We attempt to correct for the implicit redshift-dependence of SFE by considering a re-normalized efficiency.
-For each galaxy in our reference sample the normalization constant, \sfeMS, is the SFE that a galaxy of equal gas mass would have if it lay directly on the inverse S-K relation given by eq. \ref{eq:MgasvsSFR}.
-In Fig. \ref{fig:normSFE} we then plot the normalized \sfe/\sfeMS\ as a function of the normalized specific star formation rate \ssfr/\ssfrMS, which in the 2-SFM framework is a good measure of starburstiness.
-The stellar mass- and redshift-dependent main-sequence average \ssfrMS\ is calculated according to eq. \ref{eq:sSFRevoeq}.\\ With this choice for the representation of the data, main-sequence galaxies occupy the same region of parameter space regardless of their redshift.
-Our small reference sample of starburst galaxies, on the other hand, is clearly offset from the main-sequence population in the plane of normalized \sfe\ and \ssfr.
-Note that we assign statistically-estimated CO-to-H$_2$ conversion factors based on a \mstar- and SFR-dependent metallicity $Z(\sfr,\mstar)$ to the majority of the normal galaxies in our reference sample, but that \aCO\ has been directly measured for our sub-sample of starbursting galaxies.
-While the scatter of the normal galaxies about the main-sequence average \sfeMS\ is thus model-dependent, the strong \sfe-excess found for starbursts is thus not an artifact of, e.g., assuming Milky Way- and ULIRG-like conversion factors for main-sequence galaxies and starbursts, respectively.
-Fig. \ref{fig:normSFE} shows that the \ssfr- and \sfe-excess of the strongest starbursts in the sample are of a similar order of magnitude.
-This suggests that there is some kind of link between the \sfr-enhancement (or `boost' in the terminology of Sect. \ref{sect:2SFM}) and the increased \sfe\ that starbursts display.
+We attempt to correct for the implicit redshift dependence of SFE by considering a renormalized efficiency (see Figure \ref{fig:sampintro}(e)).
+For each galaxy in our reference sample the normalization constant, \sfeMS, is the SFE that a galaxy of equal gas mass would have if it lay directly on the inverse S-K relation given by Equation \ref{eq:MgasvsSFR}.
+In Figure \ref{fig:normSFE} we then plot the normalized \sfe/\sfeMS\ as a function of the normalized sSFR, \ssfr/\ssfrMS, which in the 2-SFM framework is a good measure of starburstiness.
+The stellar mass- and redshift-dependent MS average \ssfrMS\ is calculated according to Equation \ref{eq:sSFRevoeq}.\\ With this choice for the representation of the data, MS galaxies occupy the same region of parameter space regardless of their redshift.
+Our small reference sample of SB galaxies, on the other hand, is clearly offset from the MS population in the plane of normalized \sfe\ and \ssfr.
+Note that we assign statistically estimated CO-to-H$_2$ conversion factors based on a \mstar- and SFR-dependent metallicity $Z(\sfr,\mstar)$ to the majority of the normal galaxies in our reference sample, but that \aCO\ has been directly measured for our subsample of starbursting galaxies.
+While the scatter of the normal galaxies about the MS average \sfeMS\ is thus model-dependent, the strong \sfe\ excess found for SBs is not an artefact of, e.g., assuming {\it a priori} Milky-Way- and ULIRG-like conversion factors for MS galaxies and SBs, respectively.
+Figure \ref{fig:normSFE} shows that the \ssfr\ and \sfe\ excess of the strongest SBs in the sample are of a similar order of magnitude.
+This suggests that there is some kind of link between the \sfr\ enhancement (or ``boost" in the terminology of Section \ref{sect:2SFM}) and the increased \sfe\ that SBs display.
 The empirical calibration of this relation is the topic of the next section.

-\subsubsection{Star formation efficiency in normal and star-bursting galaxies: the 2-SFM description}
+\subsubsection{Star Formation Efficiency in Normal and Starbursting Galaxies: the 2-SFM Description}